-void cdGetFont(int typeface, int style, int size); [in C] void wdGetFont(int typeface, int style, double size); (WC) [in C] cdGetFont() -> (typeface, style, size: number) [in Lua] wdGetFont() -> (typeface, style, size: number) (WC) [in Lua]
+void cdGetFont(int typeface, int style, int size); [in C]

+void wdGetFont(int typeface, int style, double size); (WC) [in C] cd.GetFont() -> (typeface, style, size: number) [in Lua] cd.wGetFont() -> (typeface, style, size: number) (WC) [in Lua]

 Returns the values of the font modified by function cdFont, ignoring the values modified by function cdNativeFont.
 It is not necessary to provide all return pointers; you can provide only the desired values.
+If the current typeface is CD_NATIVE, then style and size may not reflect the actual style and size.